FarhanFansuri/FarhanFansuri/README.md

 ### Hi there 👋, my name is Farhan Fansuri
-### A passionate AI and SoftDev developer from Indonesia
+### A passionate AI and Software developer from Indonesia
 #### I am a student at UPN "Veteran" Yogyakarta
 I am able to handle multiple tasks on a daily basis.
 I am a dependable person who is great at time management.
 I am always energetic and eager to learn new skills.